Xata/mw-website-dev/README.md

 To run the website.
 Follow the steps below:

+##### Windows 11
-⚠️ On Windows 10/11 you may need to execute the following command first:
+⚠️ On Windows 11 you may need to execute the following command first:
 ```powershell
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```